Dr. Elizabeth Willson Gordon

 Publishing, Branding, and Selling an Icon: The Cultural Impact of the Hogarth Press 1917-2017, a monograph.

-A series of articles based on my work in the Hogarth Press archives.
+A series of articles based on his work in the Hogarth Press archives.

 "Redefining Woolf for the 1990s: Producing and Promoting the 'Definitive Collected Edition.'"
 Interdisciplinary / Multidisciplinary Woolf: Selected Papers from the 22nd Annual Conference on Virginia Woolf.
 Ed.
 Ann Marti and Kathryn Holland.
 Clemson SC: Clemson U Digital P, forthcoming.